mtvbrianking/laravel-ussd/readme.md

 ### JSON

-Why use XML 🥴 and not JSON ☺️?
+Why use XML 🥴 and not JSON 😉?

+_XML is better suited for writing constructs resembling programming languages.
+It offers straightforward validation of schemas.
+Additionally, XML is both more compact and readable._

 Compare the snippets below...